CSCD01/team_22-project/doc/deliverable4/Documentaion_10773.md

 * Expected result: The document should open at the top of page 2, as it does with Adobe Reader.
 * What actually happens: The document is scrolled down to the top of page 3.

-The problem seems to be that in pdf.js the origin in the coordinate system (the one that is exposed to the user) is placed at the bottom left corner.
+The problem seems to be that in pdf.js, the origin in the coordinate system (the one that is exposed to the user) is placed at the bottom left corner.
 From what I've gathered, pdf.js internally uses a coordinate system placed at the top left corner of the page, so I don't know why it's not working.
-I'm not that familiar with this part of the codebase, but could the issue be here: https://github.com/mozilla/pdf.js/blob/master/src/util.js#L390
+I'm not so familiar with this part of the codebase, but could be the issue here: https://github.com/mozilla/pdf.js/blob/master/src/util.js#L390